michalStarski/library/README.md

 # library
-Simple app for managing imaginary data to practice some new stuff
+Simple database for managing imaginary data to practice some new stuff